mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 ## What is Cycle.js

 [Cycle.js](http://cycle.js.org) is a functional and reactive JavaScript framework.
-It is an abstraction that separates all [side effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) producing code into `Drivers` so the core application logic code remains [pure](https://en.wikipedia.org/wiki/Pure_function) in `main` function.
+It is an abstraction that separates all [side effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) producing code into _Drivers_ so the core application logic code remains [pure](https://en.wikipedia.org/wiki/Pure_function) in _main_ function.
 The author of Cycle.js describes a web application as a _dialogue_ between a human and a computer.
-If we assume both are functions, the human as `y = Driver(x)` and the computer as `x = main(y)` where `x` and `y` are streams in the context of reactive programming, then the dialogue is simply two functions in a circular dependency, which I believe is why the author named the framework "Cycle.js".
+If we assume both are functions, the human as `y = driver(x)` and the computer as `x = main(y)` where `x` and `y` are streams in the context of reactive programming, then the dialogue is simply two functions in a circular dependency, which I believe is why the author named the framework "Cycle.js".
 See [Dialogue abstraction](https://cycle.js.org/dialogue.html#dialogue-abstraction) and [Streams](https://cycle.js.org/streams.html#streams) for the detailed explanation, or [Getting started](https://cycle.js.org/getting-started.html) and [try it live](http://widdersh.in/tricycle/) for getting your hands dirty.

 It is interesting to notice the similar abstractions could be found in older works of others, such as [Yampa](https://wiki.haskell.org/Yampa)'s [reactimate](https://wiki.haskell.org/Yampa/reactimate) and [ports and adapters architecture](http://wiki.c2.com/?PortsAndAdaptersArchitecture).
 Although [it seems Cycle.js was independently developed](https://gist.github.com/zudov/65447685838ea8b2569f), it is reassuring to see Cycle.js uses the robust pattern discovered from the past.